Apple Watch Ultra 3 release date predictions and its pricing, features, and specs

 Should I wait for Apple Watch Ultra 3?

-Nothing is clear at the moment, but if the rumors turn out to be true and the Apple Watch Ultra 3 is a slightly better variant of the Ultra 2, then it's fair to say that if you already own the second Apple Watch Ultra, there's no need to upgrade to the third generation.
-While the new chipset could mean a slightly better overall experience, this doesn't make a compelling case for upgrading.
+Nothing is clear at the moment, but if the rumors prove true and the Apple Watch Ultra 3 is just a slightly improved version of the Ultra 2, then it's safe to say that if you already own the second-generation Apple Watch Ultra, there’s no immediate need to upgrade to the third generation.
+While the new chipset may offer a slightly better overall experience, it doesn’t provide a compelling reason for most users to make the switch.

-However, if you're looking to upgrade from an older Apple Watch in late 2024, the Apple Watch Ultra 3 is an excellent introduction to the top-tier Apple Watch lineup.
+However, if you're looking to upgrade from an older Apple Watch, the Apple Watch Ultra 3 could be an excellent introduction to the top-tier Apple Watch lineup.

 • You should wait for the Apple Watch Ultra 3 if you're after the next best thing, you've got money to spend and… large wrists.